- How often should I be investing?

 If you choose to follow a DCA approach, it is important to set up an investment frequency that best suits your own personal circumstances.
 As we've just demonstrated, investment frequency can also impact the amount of cash lost to fees, so it's important to strike the right balance.

-Always make sure that you are honest with yourself about how much you can afford to regularly invest.
+Always be honest with yourself about how much you can afford to invest regularly.
 Adopting a DCA investment approach requires patience and discipline as wealth accumulates over time.
-You won't get the full benefit of this approach if you are constantly having to withdraw funds from your share portfolio to cover your daily expenses.
+You won't get the full benefit of this approach if you constantly have to withdraw funds from your share portfolio to cover your daily expenses.

 Therefore, always choose a realistic amount of money that fits within your personal budget — while still remembering to keep some spare cash set aside in your emergency fund.